-I am currently Senior Lecturer in Sociology within the Department of Social Science at Liverpool Hope University.
-Previously (2013-2014), I taught within the School of Government at Plymouth University, and prior to that (2008-2012), was Associate Professor in Sociology, head of the Sociology section within a combined department of Archaeology and Sociology, and Director of the Center for Death Education & Bioethics at the University of Wisconsin-La Crosse, USA.
+I am Senior Lecturer in Sociology, Senior Fellow of the Higher Education Academy, and Cluster Lead for BA programmes in Childhood & Youth, Criminology, and Sociology; and MA programmes in Criminology and Sociology in the School of Social Sciences at Liverpool Hope University.
+Previously (2013-2014), I taught within the School of Government at Plymouth University, and prior to that (2008-2012), was Associate Professor in Sociology, head of the Sociology subject group in a combined Department of Archaeology and Sociology, and Director of the Center for Death Education & Bioethics at the University of Wisconsin-La Crosse, USA.
 Between 1996-2005 I taught Sociology at the Universities of Warwick, Leicester and Coventry.

 I am currently engaged in several ongoing research projects, including: on public dying and 'pathography' (i.e. first-person narrative accounts of long-term sickness, terminal illness and/or bereavement); the methodological uses and intersection of biography in death, dying and bereavement; public commemoration and memory focusing on the 'weeping window' exhibition of poppies marking the anniversary of the First World War; and the relationship between culture and loss as manifested in industrial ruination and dereliction tourism.
 I regularly present my work at conferences and in the last couple of years have contributed talks at the Centre for Death and Society's (CDAS) annual conference in Bath; the British Sociological Association's Death, Dying and Bereavement study group symposium; and at the Royal Geographical Society's (RGB) conference in London.
 I was recently a keynote speaker at the Materiality of Mourning workshop sponsored by the Wellcome Trust and hosted at the University of Warwick.
 I also serve on the editorial board of the journals Memory Studies, Methodological Innovations, and Illness, Crisis & Loss and regularly as a reviewer for journals including Mortality, American Journal of Sociology, Death Studies and Theory, Culture & Society.